“Mission! Mission! Mission!”

 Quistis smiled again, she felt shaken up though, she turned to her computer and logged off as she stood up, holding the folder tightly to her chest.
 Excusing herself politely she left the lounge in a hurry, she didn’t know where she was going but she now had a lot to think about.
 Being an Instructor again would mean taking time our to mark, design quizzes, take juniors on their trip to the Fire Cave, and stay in a classroom.
 She would have less missions now but…teaching…wasn’t that everything to her?

 The blonde found herself drawing closer to the Training Chamber, she would soon be spending even more time in there.
 Deciding that some physical exercise would be good for her, Quistis walked into one of the locker rooms and found her training outfit.
-Cramming the folder into the locker she shut the door and grabbed her whip as she head out.
+Cramming the folder into the locker she shut the door and grabbed her whip as she headed out.

 Inside the chamber it was humid and warm.
 Plant life scurried here and there, or was stationary as many agreed plant life should be.
 Quistis took up some routine exercises before finding a few monsters that she teased and danced around before defeating.